mapbox/node-pre-gyp/README.md

 ### Features

- - A command line tool called `node-pre-gyp` that can install your package's c++ module from a binary.
+ - A command line tool called `node-pre-gyp` that can install your package's C++ module from a binary.
  - A variety of developer targeted commands for packaging, testing, and publishing binaries.
  - A Javascript module that can dynamically require your installed binary: `require('node-pre-gyp').find`